New-Found-Treasure/nft-content/anointing/text-concept-anointing.md

 # Anointing

+## Introduction

+In our last lesson we look at how purpose and worship are essentials of what it means to be holy.
+In this lesson, we look at at the concept of Anoint.
+And find out how it is makes you is succeeds in your purpose.

 ## Background (Etymology) of Anoint:
 Let's take a journey together in the world of the scriptures and explore the concept of "Anoint".
 We find that upon the a word search, the word Anoint (Anointing, Anointed) appears 126 times in the Old Testament and 19 times in the New Testament.
 Anoint is translated from a Hebrew word "Maw-shakh"in the Old Testament" and the greek word "Chrio" in the New Testament.